apache/jackrabbit-oak/oak-doc/src/site/markdown/mongomk.md

 ### Background Document Split

-MongoMK periodically checks documents for their size and if necessary splits them up and moves old data to a previous document.
-This is done in the background by each MongoMK instance for the data it created.
+DocumentMK periodically checks documents for their size and if necessary splits them up and moves old data to a previous document.
+This is done in the background by each DocumentMK instance for the data it created.

 ### Background Writes